 Doesn't belong here: "Amour," "Les Miserables," "Silver Linings Playbook."

-"Zero Dark Thirty," which explores the post-9/11 hunt for Osama bin Laden, and "Argo," a recreation of the unlikely rescue of U.S. embassy workers trapped in Iran, are based on painful
+"Zero Dark Thirty," which explores the post-9/11 hunt for Osama bin Laden, and "Argo," a recreation of the unlikely rescue of U.S.

 The controversy about "Zero Dark Thirty" supposedly endorsing the use of torture (a gross oversimplification) to extract information will hurt its chances of winning.
 If the Oscar doesn't go to "Argo" it will go to "Lincoln," a winning portrayal of the Great Emancipator that suffers periodically from Spielbergian schmaltz.